andrtell/cs-notes/c/2004-compile.md

 ----

-Compiling and linking to a library in _the usual place_.
+Compiling and linking to a library in _the usual place_ using the `-l` flag.

 ----